Skip to Content

 Mandatory Protective Orders

 Upon arrest or conviction, a judge will almost certainly issue a protective order.
 Violating a protective order is an independent felony offense, which will automatically trigger a new, serious charge.
-This mandatory imposition of an order is a key reason to engage a Fort Bend County stalking attorney immediately—to challenge the underlying grounds for the order.
+This mandatory imposition of an order is a key reason to engage a Fort Bend County stalking attorney immediately—to challenge, when possible, the underlying grounds for the order.

 Collateral and Immigration Consequences

-Because stalking is treated as a crime of family violence, a conviction imposes a unique set of harsh consequences:
+Because stalking is often treated as a crime involving family violence, a conviction can impose a unique set of harsh consequences:

-• Firearm Prohibition: Federal law prohibits anyone convicted of a felony crime of domestic violence from possessing, buying, or transporting a firearm or ammunition for life.
+• Firearm Prohibition: Federal law generally prohibits anyone convicted of a felony crime of domestic violence from possessing, buying, or transporting a firearm or ammunition.

-• Employment and Licensing: A felony record will prevent you from obtaining or maintaining professional licenses (e.g., teaching, nursing, law) and drastically limit future employment opportunities.
+• Employment and Licensing: A felony record may prevent you from obtaining or maintaining many professional licenses (e.g., teaching, nursing, law) and can drastically limit future employment opportunities.

-• Immigration: For non-citizens, a stalking conviction is categorized as a Crime Involving Moral Turpitude (CIMT) or an Aggravated Felony, leading to mandatory detention and almost certain deportation proceedings.
+• Immigration: For non-citizens, a stalking conviction may be categorized as a Crime Involving Moral Turpitude (CIMT) or an aggravated felony, which can lead to detention and removal proceedings under federal immigration law.

-• Child Custody: A family violence finding related to stalking will severely impact or eliminate your parental rights in any ongoing or future child custody dispute in Fort Bend County family courts.
+• Child Custody: A family violence finding related to stalking can severely impact or eliminate your parental rights in any ongoing or future child custody dispute in Fort Bend County family courts.

 Our Comprehensive Strategy to Defend Against Stalking Allegations